Register to get access to free programming courses with interactive exercises

 Whitespace symbols

 The most common problem in learning Pug is understanding indentation.
-At first glance, it may seem that this should not be a problem, just put some indents in, and they'll appear in the HTML.
-And it's true that in most cases Pug will bring over all the whitespace characters as they were set, but there are some peculiarities.
-Let's look at an example of some pipe style text content.
+At first glance, it may seem that this is not a problem — add some indents and see them in the HTML.

-Pipe style is useful if you want to use tags within the text.
-For example,
+Pipe style comes in handy when you use tags within the text.
+For example:

 div